malwarepad/cavOS/README.md

 The cavOS kernel is a monolithic x86_64 one written in relatively simple C with a few bits of Intel assembly here and there.
 It uses the Limine bootloader and leverages the FAT32 filesystem for booting.
 I try to keep the code structure clean and fairly easy to understand, while avoiding too much abstraction.

 ## Userspace status
 Userspace is sort of broken right now.
-Kernel tasks (and kernel task scheduling) work fine, however userspace (ring3) is broken, crt0.o is non-existent, there is no stable systemcall interface and no libc...
+Kernel & user tasks (and scheduling) work fine, however crt0.o is non-existent, there is no stable systemcall interface and no libc...
 See [The x86_64 \"rewrite\"](#the-x86_64-rewrite) for more details.

 ## Goals